 There may be other ways for you take classes at AACC, and possibly qualify for grants, scholarships or tuition waivers.

 Follow the instructions to complete the Early College Access Program Application for Home-School and Private School Students.

 Apply to the college online or in person at any AACC location.
 You'll be given an AACC ID and MyAACC password.
 Keep this handy.
 You'll need it along the way.

 If you have not taken the ACT or SAT you'll need to take the Accuplacer test at the Testing Center.

 With high school transcript and SAT, ACT or Accuplacer test scores in hand, submit your scores and ECAP application to the AACC Admissions office.
 They will check to see if you meet any necessary prerequisites and initial your form.

 You might find it easiest to register and pay for class in person.
 If this is your first time registering, you must register in person.
 You may do this at any of our registration locations.

 After you've registered the first time, you may register online using your new AACC ID and MyAACC password.

 Plan to make a payment by the due date that will appear on your schedule/bill.

-You can pay online or in person at the Cashier's office, but either way, the Cashier’s office will need to receive your approved ECAP application form in order for you to receive a 50 percent discount on the tuition portion of your bill.
-Participants must pay all fees.
-Learn more under ECAP costs and payment.
+You can pay online or in person at the Cashier's office, but in order to receive the 50 percent discount on your tuition bill, the Cashier’s office needs your approved ECAP application form for every term you're registered.
+Without this form, you will not receive the discount on your bill.